MyRepublic says mobile services 'fully restored' after network disruption

-SINGAPORE: MyRepublic said its mobile service has been fully restored, more than an hour after it reported a network disruption on Friday (Apr 22) morning.
+SINGAPORE: MyRepublic said its mobile services have been fully restored, two hours after the company was alerted to a network disruption on Friday (Apr 22) morning.

 "We are happy to report that mobile service has been fully restored to affected subscribers," said MyRepublic in a message on its website and Facebook page at 9.53am.